Jassibro/EDA-PROJECT/README.md

 Install the required dependencies. [pandas,numpy,seaborn,matplotlib]

-Download the dataset from Kaggle.
+Download the dataset available from the github link above.

 ### Results